In the guide below, we discuss the following points:

 However, they may be able to provide some type of guide as to how sustainable or eco friendly something is, according to certain indicators

-When LCAs are carried out on two different products or activities using the same LCA processes and methods, these products and activities can be compared to one another
+When LCAs are carried out on two different products or activities using the same LCA processes and methods, these products and activities can be compared to one another in some ways

 LCAs can also be used in isolation, or alongside other tools, to get a better idea of the true impact of something

 Lastly, LCAs have the benefit of being able to break down impact by life cycle stage (in addition to the entire life cycle)